OpenMage/OpenMage.github.io/_posts/2023-01-03-do-you-really-need-more.md

 External services rise and disappear.
 Embracing this fact is a key factor allowing merchants to innovate and grow faster than their competitors.

 Do you want to grow internationally?
-Support new payment and shipping methods used by customers from different countries.
+Support new payment and shipping methods used by customers from different countries.<br>
 Do you want to sell on a marketplace?
-Export your catalog to the marketplace your targeted customers visit daily.
+Export your catalog to the marketplace your targeted customers visit daily.<br>
 Do you want to engage your community?
 Embed widgets from your main social media platforms on your website, and optimize your pages for sharing and reposting.

 Plus, there are many more features that may be relevant in a specific context but are impossible to have in a single platform by default: